LCC-CIT/CS235IM-Demos/README.md

 # Demo apps for CS235IM, iOS App Development

 ## Directory of examples:
+### LayoutDemo
+A do-nothing app with two buttons and a label demonstrating the use of Auto-Layout Constraints.

 ### AutoLayoutDemo
 - AutoLayoutDemo
 - SizeClassDemo

-### LayoutDemo
+### SizeClassDemo
-A do-nothing app with two buttons and a label demonstrating the use of Auto-Layout Constraints.
+A four-function calculator demonstrating the use of Size-Classes.

+### VocabQuiz_SizeClasses
+Just has a baseline wAny hAny layout, ready for us to add another set of constraints in another size class.
+Not finished.

 ### HelloGoodbyeMultiScreen
 - **HelloGoodbyeMultiScreen.Segue**